angular/angular/modules/angular2/docs/web_workers/web_workers.md

 }
 ```

-Once you've implemented your custom MessageBus in either TypeScript or Dart you can tell angular to use it like
+Once you've implemented your custom MessageBus in either TypeScript or Dart, you can tell angular to use it like
 so:
 In TypeScript:
 ```TypeScript